 Parks and open spaces are invaluable for their ability to enhance air and water quality, promote water infiltration and reduce flood hazards, create a tree canopy that reduces the urban "heat island" effect, and provide habitat to protect the local ecosystem.
-Vegetation in parks absorbs carbon dioxide in the atmosphere, and can protect shoreline and upland environments to help us adapt to a changing climate.

-The Master Plan Update will guide the City to improve its practices to conserve water and energy.
+Vegetation in parks absorbs carbon dioxide in the atmosphere, and help us adapt to a changing climate.
+The Master Plan Update will guide the City to plant trees, conserve natural vegetation and conserve water and energy.